IT4063-Spring2025/python-refreshers-PrashansaDhakal/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- I learned new python function (full_like).

 **I struggled with:** (repeat as needed)
-- .
+- I struggled with a few python syntax

 **I need the instructor to help me with:** (repeat as needed)
-- .
+- I need the instructor to help me with the setup.

-**How long did it take you to complete this assignment? and reflect on that** [ ] hours.
+**How long did it take you to complete this assignment? and reflect on that**
+- It took me 3 hours to complete this assignment.

 **If I were to do this assignment again, I would:** (repeat as needed)
-- .
+- If I were to do this assignment again, I would try to finish it faster.

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get 20 out of 20.

 --------------------
 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
-- .
+- I used the python refresher notes in canvas in my work.

 **I received help from the following people:** (repeat as needed)
-- .
+- I received help from my instructor.

 ---
 ## Copyrights and License